MicrosoftDocs/visualstudio-docs/docs/python/interactive-repl.md

 Once you import a module, such as typing `import importlib`, you'll see options in the drop-down to switch into any scope in that module.
 You'll also see a message in the interactive window indicating the new scope, so you can keep track of how you got to a certain state during your session.

 Entering `dir()` in a scope displays valid identifiers in that scope, including function names, classes, and variables.
-For example, using `$mod importlib` followed by `dir()` shows the following:
+For example, using `import importlib` followed by `dir()` shows the following:

 ![Interactive window in the importlib scope](media/interactive-importlib-scope.png)